sumayxahmed/Netflix-Movies-and-TV-Shows-/README.md

 - **Executive Level**: High-level KPIs with clear business impact metrics and trend visualization
 - **Strategic Teams**: Detailed content distribution analysis with country and genre breakdowns
 - **Operational Teams**: Actionable insights with specific recommendations and implementation guidance

+## Due to limitations with the version of PowerBI being used, a link cannot be provided, however, a file is available in Dashboards folder labelled Netflix-Movies-and-TV-Shows

 ## Unfixed Bugs